isabella232/mobile-services.en/help/ios/rel-notes.md

 Here is the release notes, known issues, and hot fix information for iOS SDKs 4.x for Experience Cloud Solutions:

+**July 16, 2020: Version 4.19.3**

+* General – Fixed a bug that prevented deeplink URLs with multiple equals sign in query param from being properly handled.

 **March 24, 2020: Version 4.19.2**

 * General - Fixed some leaks in Target code.